-Part of the Following Group
+Part of the Following Groups

 There are no reviews for the Commodore 64 release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

-Cover artThe US box art bears a striking resemblance to Blade Runner
+Cover artThe US box art bears a striking resemblance to Blade Runner's original theatrical poster.

 GraphicsMean Streets was the world's first popular PC game to fully support VGA graphics.
 Not content to stop there, it was also the world's first PC game to also support EGA, CGA, and Hercules graphics modes with real-time quantization and dithering. ("Real-time references the fact that they didn't include pre-converted graphics, which would have taken up twice the disk space, but rather they converted each graphic as it was loaded to fit the graphics mode being used.)
 Most games that supported VGA didn't support any lower standard at all because it was considered too difficult to convert graphics utilizing 256 colors down to 16 or even 4 for EGA or CGA.

-RemakeIn 1998, Access released Overseer which is a remake of Mean Streets
+RemakeIn 1998, Access released Overseer which is a remake of Mean Streets.

 - Computer Gaming World